 - Store pellets in a dry, airtight container.

 - Moisture and humidity will affect the pellet quality.

 How Much Grill Time Will I Get out of a Bag of Pellets?

 The following burn rates are approximations and should not be referred to as guarantees as they may fluctuate depending on the following variables:

 - Number of Lid Openings

-You are free to use any brand food-quality grill pellets with your Traeger without fear of voiding its warranty.
-Home heating pellets have adjuncts, binders/glues, biomass, and softwood that will create performance and reliability problems that are not covered by warranty.
+- Home heating pellets have adjuncts, binders/glues, biomass, and softwood that will create performance and reliability problems that are not covered by our warranty.

-- Note: we only test the performance of the Traeger-branded pellets that we produce.
-Therefore, we do not design our grills for other brand pellets, and they may not provide the same heating, smoke, or flavor performance that customers expect.
+- Other brands of food-grade, wood pellets may not provide the same heating, smoke, or flavor performance that customers expect.

 Traeger only tests the performance of the Traeger-branded pellets.